ReactPoland/falcorjs-tutorial/TO_FOLLOW_AND_CHANGE_tutorial.md

 At the end, we export a store which is composed of many different's reducers (currently routing and article's reducer that you can find in ***reducer/index.js***) and is able to handle the server rendering initial's state.

-#### Last tweaks in layouts/PublishingApp.js before running the app
+#### Tweaks in layouts/PublishingApp.js

-The last thing that changed in our app is that we have out-of-date code in PublishingApp.
+We have out-of-date code in PublishingApp.
 Why outdated?
 Because we have introduced rootReducer and combineReducers so if you will check your code in render of PublishingApp here:
 ```
     let articlesJSX = [];
     for(let articleKey in this.props) {